Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Results

-Here we investigate the conservative dynamics in exponential discs.
+Here we investigate the conservative dynamics in single-component galaxies modelled with exponential discs.
 In our framework we consider both the exponential disc with $z$-profile decaying as ${\rm sech}^2(z/z_d)$ (see Section~\ref{sec:exp_disc}) as well as the so-called double exponential disc, i.e. a profile also decaying as an exponential along $z$.